 1981 First Honeybee Festival

-1982 A tower, the railroad switching center east of Midland Yard, closed after 80 years of operation.
+1982 The railroad switching center east of Midland Yard known as A tower closed after 80 years of operation.

 Source: Beacon-News, Jan.
 6, 1990

 1984 Central Electronics (Zenith) closed its doors on June 28.